Double bind: Explanation

 The double bind is often misunderstood to be a simple contradictory situation, where the subject is trapped by two conflicting demands.
-While it's true that the core of the double bind is two conflicting demands, the difference lies in how they are imposed upon the subject, what the subject's understanding of the situation is, and who (or what) imposes these demands upon the subject.
+While it is true that the core of the double bind is two conflicting demands, the difference lies in how they are imposed upon the subject, what the subject's understanding of the situation is, and who (or what) imposes these demands upon the subject.
 Unlike the usual no-win situation, the subject has difficulty in defining the exact nature of the paradoxical situation in which they are caught.
 The contradiction may be unexpressed in its immediate context and therefore invisible to external observers, only becoming evident when a prior communication is considered.
 Typically, a demand is imposed upon the subject by someone whom they respect (such as a parent, teacher, or doctor) but the demand itself is inherently impossible to fulfill because some broader context forbids it.
 For example, this situation arises when a person in a position of authority imposes two contradictory conditions but there exists an unspoken rule that one must never question authority.

 Gregory Bateson and his colleagues defined the double bind as follows (paraphrased):

 Thus, the essence of a double bind is two conflicting demands, each on a different logical level, neither of which can be ignored or escaped.
 This leaves the subject torn both ways, so that whichever demand they try to meet, the other demand cannot be met.
 "I must do it, but I can't do it" is a typical description of the double-bind experience.

 For a double bind to be effective, the subject must be unable to confront or resolve the conflict between the demand placed by the primary injunction and that of the secondary injunction.
 In this sense, the double bind differentiates itself from a simple contradiction to a more inexpressible internal conflict, where the subject really wants to meet the demands of the primary injunction, but fails each time through an inability to address the situation's incompatibility with the demands of the secondary injunction.
 Thus, subjects may express feelings of extreme anxiety in such a situation, as they attempt to fulfill the demands of the primary injunction albeit with obvious contradictions in their actions.

 This was a problem in United States legal circles prior to the Fifth Amendment to the United States Constitution being applied to state action.
 A person could be subpoenaed to testify in a federal case and given Fifth Amendment immunity for testimony in that case.
 However, since the immunity did not apply to a state prosecution, the person could refuse to testify at the Federal level despite being given immunity, thus subjecting the person to imprisonment for contempt of court, or the person could testify, and the information they were forced to give in the Federal proceeding could then be used to convict the person in a state proceeding.

-History
+Sukaina Hirji (utilizing the interpretation of Marilyn Frye) defines the "oppressive double bind" as follows (paraphrased):